arashwan/matrixnet/README.md

 ## MatrixNets

-MatrixNets is an aspect ratio aware deep learning architecture for object detection.
+MatrixNetis a scale and aspect ratio aware deep learning architecture for object detection.
 We implemented matrixnets anchors and corners.
 For more details, please refer to the papers linked below.

 <p align="center">